 Workers Compensation Death Benefits

-If a worker is killed on the job, certain family members may be able to receive workers’ comp benefits.
+If a worker is killed on the job, certain family members may be able to receive workers’ compensation benefits.

 The deceased worker’s surviving spouse, children, or dependent stepchildren will receive two-thirds of the worker’s regular average weekly wage (up to $675 per week).
 If the deceased had a spouse but no children, the spouse may receive up to $270,000 unless they remarry

-Fault Does Not Matter in Workers Comp Claims in Snellville
+Fault does Not Matter in Workers Compensation Claims in Snellville

 An injury that occurs at work is covered by workers’ compensation.
 Fault is not even considered in these types of claims, so it doesn’t matter who caused your accident.